GOLD ROUTE MAP UPDATEHey Everyone,

 Short-term outlook: bearish.

-The folks at the Bank of England (BoE) cut the interest rate by 25 basis points at the 01 August 2024 meeting.
-However, they remain data-dependent and have no set future path.
-Still, STIR markets are currently pricing an additional two cuts for the remainder of 2024.
+The Bank of England (BoE) cut the interest rate by 25 basis points at the beginning of last month.
+However, the BoE remains data-dependent and has no set future path.
+STIR markets are currently pricing two additional cuts for the remainder of 2024.

 Long-term outlook: weak bearish.